Thai National Parks

 Wildlife tours

 There are many tour operators and agencies offering tours into Khao Yai National Park.
-A tour doesn’t necessarily mean a wildlife tour, for this reason, it is important to know what type of tour you are after when visiting the park.
+A tour doesn’t necessarily mean a wildlife tour, for this reason, it is important to know what type of tour you are after when visiting the park, good to make sure the guide you are getting is expert in local wildlife.

 Many mainstream agencies offer cheap tours from Bangkok, these often only cover visiting of waterfalls, viewpoints, the vicinity of the visitor center and driving along the roads a bit.